aleGutierrezMarin/openscales/src/refdoc/tutorial2.rst

 Example with an OGC layer: Web Feature Service (WFS)
 ----------------------------------------------------

-The Open Geospatial Consortium defines several protocols like WFS, WMS…
+The Open Geospatial Consortium defines several protocols like WFS, WMS ...

 You can find many examples with OGC layer in OpenScales-fx-example sources.
 Here is an example that provides a Web Feature Service layer as a base layer.
 Replace the previous 2 code lines by these: